Honoring our physician veterans on Veterans Day

-Dr. Michael Eppinger, a cardiothoracic surgeon, was active duty Air Force for a little over 23 years.
+Dr. Michael Eppinger, a cardiothoracic surgeon, was on active duty in the Air Force for more than 23 years.
 Eppinger spent most of his time at Lackland Air Force Base in San Antonio, Texas.
-He completed eight deployments to Afghanistan, Iraq, and other locations.
+He completed eight deployments to Afghanistan, Iraq and other locations.

 “I pretty much did what every surgeon in the military has been doing,” Eppinger says.
 “When you’re deployed, you do everything.
 You’re not just a heart surgeon.
 Most of us are trained as general surgeons first.”

-Dr. Robert Bjoraker, an anesthesiologist, joined the U.S. Air Force in 1983 as a chemical engineer and served for three years at Wright-Patterson Air Force Base in Greene County, Ohio.
-Between 1990 and 1994 he did his residency in anesthesiology at Wilford Hall Medical Center, a Level I trauma center at Lackland Air Force Base in San Antonio, Texas.
-He remained at the medical center teaching from 1994 to 1998.
+Dr. Robert Bjoraker, an anesthesiologist, joined the Air Force in 1983 as a chemical engineer and served for three years at Wright-Patterson Air Force Base in Greene County, Ohio, near Dayton.
+From 1990 to 1994. he did his residency in anesthesiology at Wilford Hall Medical Center, a Level I trauma center at Lackland Air Force Base in San Antonio, Texas.
+He taught at the medical center from 1994 to 1998.

-Bjoraker joined the U.S. Navy Reserve in 2008 and deployed for nine months to Djibouti, Africa.
-He retired as Navy Captain in April 2018.
+Bjoraker joined the Navy Reserve in 2008 and deployed for nine months to the African nation of Djibouti.
+He retired as a Navy captain in April 2018.

-Dr. Jon Henry, an orthopedic surgeon, served in the U.S. Army Reserve, Medical Corps from 1996 to 2008 as an orthopedic surgeon.
+Dr. Jon Henry, an orthopedic surgeon, served in the Army Reserve Medical Corps from 1996 to 2008 as an orthopedic surgeon.

-He joined the Army Reserves during his orthopedic residency and did two combat deployments in Afghanistan and one in Iraq.
+He joined the Army Reserve during his orthopedic residency and did two combat deployments in Afghanistan and one in Iraq.

 His service goal was to provide excellent orthopedic care for our military personnel and he says his military experiences enhanced his skills and confidence as a civilian surgeon.